- Number of students per year: five to seven

 We welcome applications from students with other qualifications comparable to A Level, such as the Scottish Advanced Highers, the International Baccalaureate, and other school leaving examinations.

-You'll have two interviews, lasting around 25 minutes each.
-Each interview will be with two Fellows in History from the College, or with other historians.
+In order to minimise COVID-related risks to our applicants, students and staff, all 2020 interviews were held online.
+A typical virtual interview for History usually consists of two 25 minute online interviews with the Director of Studies for History and subject Fellows.
 One interview will feature discussion of source material such as images, texts, or a journal article.
 You'll be given one hour before the interview to study this material.
 The other interview will feature a more general academic discussion of the subject.
+The interviews aim to assess your intellectual ability, enthusiasm, and commitment to the subject.
+However, this format may change depending on government guidelines for 2021.

 The interviews give us a chance to engage in a conversation about your interests in history.
 We want to assess your academic potential to study the subject, but we also want to know why you are interested in studying History, what kinds of history you enjoy and why.
 We may also ask you some questions about your submitted essays (see below).
 The interview also gives you a chance to ask us questions.